Murder of Tristan Brübach: Murder

 Brübach had attended school until 1:30 p.m. when he was excused after complaining about back pain.
 A fellow student confirmed that Brübach entered a line bus bound for Frankfurt-Höchst railway station.
 Between 2:00 p.m. and 2:20 p.m., a friend of Brübach saw him still riding public transport.
 The friend, who was seated in a different bus, unsuccessfully attempted to get Brübach's attention, then exited the vehicle at the next stop to walk to Höchst train station on foot, but went home after he did not find him there.
-A student walking home saw Brübach sitting on a bench by himself at the train station 2:15 p.m. and 2:25 p.m.
+A student walking home saw Brübach sitting on a bench by himself at the train station between 2:15 p.m. and 2:25 p.m.

 Brübach was last seen alive at Bruno-Asch-Anlage – a park in front of Höchst station – at 3:20 p.m. on the day of his murder.
 At around 4:00 p.m., the body was discovered by children walking home from school.
 They returned to the school to tell their teachers, and the police were informed at 5:08 p.m.
 Brübach's body was in a pedestrian tunnel that runs alongside an underground section of the Liederbach river; the tunnel is known locally as the Liederbach Tunnel.

 Brübach had been beaten unconscious and strangled, though the cause of death was a long slash across his neck, deep enough to cut against the spinal cord.
 Both testicles, as well as flesh from his buttocks and thighs, had been removed.
 The murder weapon lay on a concrete block nearby.
 The murder had been seen from a distance by three teenagers (not the same people as the children who discovered Brübach's body); however, they did not realise at the time what they were witnessing.
 These witnesses gave the police a description of the suspect and a composite sketch was produced.

 In March 1999, a year after the murder, Brübach's rucksack was found in a forest in Niedernhausen, 25 kilometres (15 miles) from the crime scene.
 The rucksack contained a Czech-language road atlas of Germany, which is believed not to have belonged to Brübach, who did not speak Czech and had no reason or means to possess such an item.
 The police consequently expanded their enquiries to the Czech Republic and Slovakia, but no viable leads emerged.